Popax21/synaTudor/README.md

 ninja
 sudo ninja install
 ```

-For documentation about build flags etc., see the individual parts.
+For documentation about build options etc., see the individual parts.

+For the libfprint module to be picked up and work work, you'll need to have a
+`libfprint-tod` fork version installed.
+Most common Linux distributions have a
+seperate package which you can install instead of the regular libfprint one
+(e.g. Arch Linux: AUR `libfprint-tod-git`)

 **NOTE:** After the installation has completed, you'll probably want to enable
 and start `tudor-host-launcher.service`.
 For the reasoning behind why a seperate
-systemd service is needed, see [here](libfprint-host-launcher/README.md).
+systemd service is needed, see [here](tudor-host-launcher/README.md).